-Legacy landfill-derived microplastics: Terrestrial matrix pathways, spatio-temporal dynamics, and environmental risks
+Legacy landfill-derived microplastics in India: terrestrial matrix pathways, spatio-temporal dynamics, and environmental risks

 Abstract

-Microplastics (MPs) represent a widespread and persistent threat in terrestrial environments, which compromise ecosystem integrity, contaminate food webs, and pose significant risks to human health.
-This review systematically discusses current knowledge on MPs resulting from legacy waste and landfills in India.
+Microplastics (MPs) present widespread and persistent threats to terrestrial ecosystems by compromising ecosystem integrity, contaminating food webs, and posing significant risks to human health.
+This review systematically discusses the current knowledge on MPs resulting from legacy waste and landfills in India.
 Spatio-temporal dynamics and matrix-wise occurrence of MPs across landfill leachate, soils, sediments, compost, and air are presented.
-Literature indicated that MPs migration is influenced by seasonal hydrology, atmospheric deposition, landfill leachate infiltration, and agricultural amendments, leading to complex vertical and lateral distributions.
-Diverse polymer types, predominantly polyethylene (PE), polypropylene (PP), and polyethylene terephthalate (PET), with fibers and fragments are the most common morphologies of MPs as clearly evident from various studies.
-The widespread presence of MPs in various matrices further highlighted under explored pathways of terrestrial contamination and potential food chain transfer.
-Despite policy advancements under frameworks such as the Plastic Waste Management Rules and Swachh Bharat Mission -Urban 2.0, the integration of MPs monitoring and mitigation into national waste and soil health guidelines is still evolving.
-There remains an opportunity to develop generate comprehensive long-term field data, specific standardized protocols, and fully incorporate MPs considerations into remediation and circular economy initiatives.
-This review signifies the importance of trans-disciplinary research, improved technological interventions, and targeted policy actions to address MPs contamination in India's terrestrial ecosystems.
+The literature indicates that MP migration is influenced by seasonal hydrology, atmospheric deposition, landfill leachate infiltration, and agricultural amendments, leading to their complex vertical and lateral distributions.
+Various studies indicate that MPs belong to diverse polymer types, predominantly polyethylene (PE), polypropylene (PP), and polyethylene terephthalate (PET), with fibers and fragments as the most common morphologies of MPs.
+The widespread presence of MPs in various matrices further highlights the under-explored pathways of terrestrial contamination and potential food chain transfer.
+Despite policy advancements through frameworks such as the Plastic Waste Management Rules and Swachh Bharat Mission-Urban 2.0, the integration of MPs monitoring and mitigation into national waste and soil health guidelines is still evolving.
+There remains an opportunity to generate comprehensive long-term field data, establish specific standardized protocols, and fully incorporate MPs considerations into remediation and circular economy initiatives.
+This review signifies the importance of transdisciplinary research, improved technological interventions, and targeted policy actions to address MPs contamination in India's terrestrial ecosystems.
 The findings aim to inform decision-makers and researchers in developing robust, context-sensitive strategies to mitigate MPs pollution, safeguard environmental quality, and protect public health.

-- This article is part of the themed collections: REV articles from Environmental Science: Processes & Impacts and HOT articles from Environmental Science: Processes & Impacts
+- This article is part of the themed collections: HOT articles from Environmental Science: Processes & Impacts and REV articles from Environmental Science: Processes & Impacts

 Please wait while we load your content...